Sinanpakkada/MediGuard/README.md

 **Key Advantages of Fhenix:**
 - **Privacy-Preserving Computation**: Medical data is never revealed, even during model execution.
 - **On-chain Computation**: The smart contract performs all necessary computations, with no off-chain dependencies, making the process transparent and auditable.
-- **Seamless Encryption**: Public keys (addresses) are used as encryption keys, ensuring that medical entities can securely manage their own data without external key management complexities.
+- **Seamless Encryption**: Private keys (addresses) are used as encryption keys, ensuring that medical entities can securely manage their own data without external key management complexities.

 ## 🌍 Revolutionizing On-Chain ML with MediGuard